w3c/transitions/README.md

 # Getting Director's approval for a new W3C maturity level (aka transition requests)

 For all requests to advance a specification to a new [maturity level](https://www.w3.org/Consortium/Process/#maturity-levels) other than [Note](), the Working Group must obtain [Director approval](https://www.w3.org/Consortium/Process/#transition-reqs).
-This is a  repository for managing W3C spec transitions.
+This is a  repository for requesting Director's approval when advancing on the W3C Recommendation track.
 It contains the transition requirements document, available from [Organize a Technical Report Transition](https://www.w3.org/Guide/transitions), and an issues tracker for managing transition requests.
 Tags are used to manage the transitions, keeping track of who has the “ball”.
+Notifications are sent by email to various mailing lists, include [public-transition-announce](https://lists.w3.org/Archives/Public/public-transition-announce/) and [chairs](https://lists.w3.org/Archives/Member/chairs/).

 Select one of the transition templates below: